What Is Cost Variance? Formula, Types, & Examples

 How to calculate cost variance in project management

-Simply put, earned value is the monetary value of the accomplished work at a given point in time.
+Earned value is defined as the monetary value of work performed, while actual cost is the money spent on the work performed at a given point in time.

 The difference between these 2 parameters shows if there is a cost variance.
 So, the formula for cost variance is: